Quellick/Quellick.github.io/_portfolio/blocjams.md

     };
     {% endhighlight %}

-## Solution

-I learned new concepts from JavaScript and JQuery and applied them to refactoring the vanilla JavaScript into JQuery.
-We also generated the code and logic needed to update the player seek bar when a new song is selected as well as the ability to move through the song by clicking on the seek bar.
+This bloc is responsible for all of the data passed into the seek bars, duration, current location in the song, etc.  It makes sure it's data for the currently playing song as well as filters that data to be more readable to humans instead of just outputting a song duration in raw seconds this converts the duration into a readable minutes:seconds format.

 {% highlight javascript %}
 var setCurrentTimeInPlayerBar = function (currentTime) {
     //set text of element with .current-time class to current time in the song
     $('.current-time').text(filterTimeCode(currentTime));
-    //add method so current time updates with the song playback }
+  }

   var setTotalTimeInPlayerBar = function (totalTime){
     //set text of element with .total-time class to the length of the song
     $('.total-time').text(filterTimeCode(totalTime));
-    //add method so the total time is set when a song first plays.
   }

   var filterTimeCode = function(timeInSeconds){